jesseduffield/jesseduffield.github.io/_posts/2024-09-15-Dont-Let-Go.md

 def create_user(name:, email:, type:) case type when "admin"
+    # pretend that actually creating an admin requires a few more lines than this
     Admin.create(name: name, email: email) when "customer"
+    # pretend that actually creating an customer requires a few more lines than this
     Customer.create(name: name, email: email) else
     raise("Unexpected type: #{type}")